 - Music Video Overshadowing: Song: A woman desperately waits for a hero to rescue her and love her in return.
 Video: Bonnie's house gets set on fire by demonic outlaw cowboys, and she escapes from her home and gets surrounded by these cowboys and calls for help, invoking the angel choirs to help her hold out until an angelic hero cowboy arrives on horseback to drive the outlaw cowboys away.

 - One-Man Army: Downplayed, as it's the white hero cowboy in Mounted Combat against an army of three black-clad outlaw cowboys, all on horseback.

 - Our Angels Are Different: These female angels wear white, and they invoke a choir of angelic singing for a cowboy hero to show up.

 - Outlaw: The demonic cowboys are quite the bunch in burning down Bonnie's house and threatening her with neon whips.

 - Precious Photo: The photo that Bonnie takes from the nightstand in her bedroom is that of a white-clad hero cowboy, indicating that she is anticipating his return from far away.

 - Revolvers Are Just Better: The hero cowboy's revolver is definitely better than the outlaws' neon whips, and it is enough to shoot these riders off their hellish horses one by one.

-- The Western/The Wild West: The main setting for the music video.
+- The Wild West: The main setting for the music video.

-- Whip It Good: The demonic outlaw cowboys use glowing neon whips to frighten Bonnie.
+- Whip of Dominance: The demonic outlaw cowboys use glowing neon whips to frighten Bonnie.